 If you hire independent contractors to work for your business, you need to make sure that they aren’t actually considered employees in the eyes of the IRS.
 As many large and small companies have discovered (most recently Google, Amazon, and Uber), misclassifying workers can be expensive.
-In fact, it could destroy your business entirely, which is exactly what happened to cleaning services company Homejoy earlier this year.
+In fact, it could destroy your business entirely, which is exactly what happened to startup cleaning services company Homejoy just a few years ago.

 Do You Have an Employee or Independent Contractor?

 Independent contractors are not your company’s employees.
 That means you don’t pay them through your company’s payroll system.
 And that means you don’t have to pay employment taxes or withhold other taxes like Social Security and Medicare from their paychecks.
 Independent contractors are responsible for paying all of those taxes themselves.